“I am most connected to the land when I am listening to the bow river flow.

 This land is traditional home of the Blackfoot Confederacy, including the Siksika, Piikani, and Kainai, the Tsuut’ina Nation and Stoney-Nakoda Nations, including the Goodstoney, Chiniki, and Bearspaw, and the People of Métis Nation of Alberta, District 4.

 I see all the seasons come and go, I hear the red wing black birds sing in the wetlands and I smell the tulips in my front yard.
 I spend my time with the river rocks at Bowness park.
-I am grateful for this special place where I feel close to nature because of Indigenous peoples love and care for all life in this land and I continue bring my learning from my grandparents who grew their own food to do what I can to honor this land.”
+I am grateful to call this place my home while continuing to learn about Indigenous ways of decolonization that centers truth and reconciliation.”

 She grew up in India, Malaysia, Cambodia and Canada and carries this strong passion for people and communities to truly thrive in an intentional diverse village.
 She continues to explore this beautiful globe whenever she can and learn from cultures around the world through their delectable foods.